rania-benaissa/arc_diagrams/README.md

 # Arc diagram visualizer

-The goal of this `processing` project is to construct and visualize an arc diagram from a graph G with N nodes.
+The goal of this project (made with `processing 3`) is to construct and visualize an arc diagram from a graph G with N nodes.

 ## Usage